 Experian will notify the other two credit reporting companies and they will add an alert to their files well.

-The initial security alert remains for 90 days.
+The initial security alert remains for twelve months.
 It notifies anyone looking at your report that you may be a victim of identity theft and that someone may be trying to apply for credit in your name.
 The Fair Credit Reporting Act requires creditors to take reasonable steps in response to the alert to verify your identity before approving any requests made in your name.
 You will have the option to add a phone number to the alert so that creditors may contact you if someone applies for credit.

 In addition to working with Experian, you should notify the IRS.
 You may need to include a fraud victim document along with your tax return.